Transfer Learning on Multi-Dimensional Data: A Novel Approach to Neural Network-Based Surrogate Modeling: Results

 Recall that our training data consist of input/output image pairs, the input being a permeability map, and the output being the set of saturation maps at each timestep.
 For compatibility, we scale up the 1D permeability and saturation maps to form 2D images.
 The method by which the 1D input/output pairs are scaled up to 2D images is a design choice.
 We tested two approaches, as discussed in Section \ref{sec:data_gen}.
 The first is to generate a 2D input/output image pair from $n$ 1D input/output pairs (where our domain is of size $n\times n$).
 The second is to generate a 2D input/output image pair from a single 1D input/output pair.
 Approach 1 is achieved by concatenating $n$ distinct 1D permeability maps and $n$ corresponding outputs.
 Approach 2 (illustrated in Figure \ref{fig:1Dto2D}) is accomplished by replicating a single input and output $n$ times, where $n$ is the size of the domain in the second dimension.
 We refer to Approaches 1 and 2 as the high- and low-frequency approaches, respectively, corresponding to the frequency of the content they each contain.
 The high-frequency images take $n$ times as long to generate as the low-frequency images, but, in theory, comprise $n$ independent wavefronts and thus $n$ times as much information.

 We found that the low-frequency approach to data generation significantly outperformed the high-frequency approach, despite containing less information and taking a fraction of the time to generate (just over 1 second versus 133 seconds).
-In Figure \ref{fig:RMSE}, the purple and blue curves show the high- and low-frequency results, respectively, each trained with the same number of high- and low-fidelity training samples.\footnote{For the low-frequency results, this means that data-generation did not utilize the full allotted budget of 4 hours.} This behavior is consistent with the well-known spectral bias of neural networks \cite{rahaman_spectral_2019, cai_multi-scale_2019}.
+This can be seen in Figure \ref{fig:RMSE}, where the purple and blue curves show the high- and low-frequency results, respectively, each trained with the same number of high- and low-fidelity training samples.\footnote{For the low-frequency results, this means that data-generation did not utilize the full allotted budget of 4 hours.} This behavior is consistent with the well-known spectral bias of neural networks \cite{rahaman_spectral_2019, cai_multi-scale_2019}.
+These results are also consistent with our expectations --- given that our ultimate goal is to model a single flow scenario, the weights learned from modeling multiple flow scenarios may not be as relevant as those learned from modeling a single flow scenario.

 We also found that increasing the number of low-frequency low-fidelity training samples to fully utilize the 4 hour data-generation budget further improved the performance of the surrogate.
 In fact, for several different splits between 1D and 2D data, our multifidelity model achieved lower error than even the CNN surrogate trained on 12 hours' worth of 2D data.
-This finding is shown by the green curve in Figure~\ref{fig:RMSE}.
+These findings are shown by the green curve in Figure~\ref{fig:RMSE}.
 These results are encouraging as they indicate that supplementing a limited data generation budget with inexpensive ($d-1$)-dimensional data can lead to substantial improvements in model performance.